pghalliday/grunt-mocha-test/README.md

   pattern: '/src/'
 });
 ```

+### Failing tests if a coverage threshold is not reached

 Building on the previous example, if you wish to have your tests fail if it falls below a certain coverage threshold then I advise using the `travis-cov` reporter